 Tempo-Syncing Your Reverb Pedal

 A great way to make reverbs more compatible with the other elements of a song is by adjusting the individual settings until the tempo is synchronized.
 This is especially useful if there are multiple instruments in a band using reverb at once.
-When they are all out of synch with each other, the reverb can become messy and interfere with the groove of your playing.
+When they are all out of sync with each other, the reverb can become messy and interfere with the groove of your playing.

 Unlike delay pedals which sometimes come with a tap tempo function to simplify the process, tempo-syncing a reverb pedal requires more manual work and calculations.
-Thankfully, it’s not too complicated and once you’ve memorized the method it will become second nature.
+Thankfully, it’s not too complicated, and once you’ve memorized the method, it will become second nature.

 Some reverb pedals allow you to adjust the pre-delay to be a certain note value, for example, 16th notes.
 The decay time could be adjusted to whole notes or half notes, depending on the tempo of the song.
 This is a simple way to tighten up the tempo of your reverb pedal, but it’s not the most accurate.

 Many reverb pedals present values in terms of ms (milliseconds).
 In order to synchronize the reverb to your desired tempo, you need to convert the note values into milliseconds.
 This is where it can get a little complicated but stay with me here.
 Basically, a quarter note, half note, or whole note will be valued differently in milliseconds depending on the tempo of your track.
-For example, a quarter note would equate to 600ms if your song was at 100BPM, or 461.54ms if the tempo was 130BPM.
+For example, a quarter note would equate to 600ms if your song was at 100BPM or 461.54ms if the tempo was 130BPM.

 There are many online calculators and apps that will work this out for you so that you don’t need to spend time figuring the settings out for each individual song.